-"Isotimia" means that full IB Diploma students graduating from ISA will receive a graduating Diploma equivalent to the one that Greek students obtain after their third year of Lyceum, (grade 12).
-This certification offers students the opportunity to sit for the Pan-Hellenic exams should they wish to study at a Greek university.
+"Isotimia" means that students who follow and complete the full IB Diploma programme will receive a graduating Diploma equivalent to the one that Greek students obtain after their third year of Lyceum (grade 12).
+This certification also offers students the opportunity to sit for the Pan-Hellenic exams should they wish to study at a Greek university.
 The additional classes include: Greek History, Greek Literature and Greek Language/ Essay Writing.

-Students who follow the ISA Certificate programme do not need to follow these courses since the ISA Diploma is equivalent to the Greek Apolyteirion.
+Students who follow the ISA College Preparatory programme or IB Courses do not need to follow these courses since the ISA Diploma is equivalent to the Greek Apolyteirion.
 Moreover, full IB Diploma students who do not have Greek citizenship are not required to take these courses.